piteren/pypoks/podecide/podecide.md

 ### DMK - Decision MaKer

-The Decision MaKer (DMK) defines basic interface for making decisions for poker players (PPlayer on PTable).
+The Decision MaKer (DMK) - the Agent - defines basic interface for making decisions for poker players (PPlayer on PTable).
 A single DMK handles one policy and makes decisions for multiple players (n_players).

+An Agent is based on NN built of 2 main parts:
+- **cardNet** - a Transformer based NN part responsible for preparation of cards representations
+- agent network - Casual Convolution based NN part responsible for encoding sequence of states data

 Decisions are made using the **Many States One Decision** (MSOD) concept.
-MSOD assumes that a table player can send multiple (1-N) states to DMK before asking DMK for a move decision.
+**MSOD** assumes that a table player can send multiple (1-N) states to DMK before asking DMK for a move decision.
-DMK computes policy moves probabilities for all sent states, even for those that do not require table decisions from a player.
+DMK computes policy moves probabilities for all sent states, even for those that do not require table decisions from a player (while training those decisions got 0 loss)

 The two main functions of DMK are:
 - receive data from poker players (instances on the tables)